Integrative-Transcriptomics/OmicsTIDE/doc/TUTORIAL.md

 In the controls section on the right, the user can choose three different types of **diagram** to study the data in more detailed.
 The unfiltered data is studied best using the centroid diagrams activated by default or the box plots.
 Depending on the number of genes in the corresponding graph, unfiltered single profile diagrams might be to overloaded.

 The user can customize the analysis - and thereby reducing the number of genes - by performing **abundance filtering**.
 Both, Sankey diagrams and the adjacent diagrams are updated after the handle is released.
+If the non-intersecting genes are studied, the filtering of the abundance is performed on each data set indivudually. *NOTE* that the abundance filtering step should be done prior to the sub selection in the workflow.
+Activating the abundance filtering will empty the current selection table.

 In the most cases, the user might have already a given gene or a bundle of genes in the mind.
 Hence, the **gene search** allows to highlight one or more genes by either using a text search, where single gene IDs can be simply concatenated by commas or by uploading a text file containing gene IDs separated by line breaks.
 Example text files for known reguatory bundles of genes in *Streptomyces coelicolor* are provided [here](../static/test_data/genelist_Streptomyces_coelicolor).
 The gene lists are taken from (LINK)